What Does CCPA Stand for and What Does It Mean for Business?

 In other words, any statistic, action, or piece of knowledge which can be linked to an identifiable individual.
 This broad definition encompasses almost every action within the digital space.

-The three additional criteria above, known as AB375, are specifically designed to protect small and medium businesses.
+The additional criteria above are specifically designed to protect small and medium businesses.

 For companies which do not meet one of the three requirements above, CCPA compliance does not apply and their privacy requirements for Californians remain unchanged.

-Likewise, CCPA will not affect SMBs if all aspects of their business occurs outside of California, including the sale of personal data.
+Likewise, CCPA will not affect SMBs if all aspects of their business take place outside of California, including the sale of personal data.
 However, if that business meets one of three criteria above and has even a single California customer, then CCPA will apply.

 Nonetheless, there exists significant confusion regarding whether CCPA will apply to a specific business.

-In a survey of 625 businesses owners and company executives, global IT security leader ESET found that at least a 34% of respondents didn’t know if CCPA affected them, while another 22% claimed to “not care.”
+A survey of 625 business owners and company executives found that at least a 34% of respondents didn’t know if CCPA affected them, while another 22% claimed to “not care.”

 How SMBs Can Be Compliant with CCPA?